Knicks vs. Hornets Player Props Betting Odds

-Player prop bet odds for Julius Randle, LaMelo Ball and others are available when the New York Knicks host the Charlotte Hornets at Madison Square Garden on Sunday (beginning at 12:00 PM ET).
+Julius Randle and LaMelo Ball are among the players with prop bets for the taking when the New York Knicks and the Charlotte Hornets play at Spectrum Center on Saturday (starting at 6:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!